UPPMAX/linux-command-line-201/docs/sessions/sed.md

     sed '/^ *$/d' inputFile
     ```

-!!! note "Deleting a specific ine from a specific file"
+!!! note "Deleting a specific line from a specific file"

     Delete line 4